gallenc/opennms-examples-tutorials-1/workup/opennms-node-red/README.md

 ```

 The openNMS Grafana plugin is already installed but you will need to configure the OpenNMS Entities datasource to see alarms and the OpenNMS performance datasource to see performance data.
+The following images show screenshots of how to set up the display.

 ![alt text](../opennms-node-red/images/OpenNMSGrafanaPlugin1.png "Figure OpenNMSGrafanaPlugin1.png")